codecentric/microcks-introduction-blog-post/README.md

 [dedicated Postman collection](api-spec/customers_examples.postman_collection.json).

-**Disclaimer:** We discovered this API in the wild, and found it quite coherent, understandable, and therefore suitable to illustrate some of Microcks core features.
+**Disclaimer:** We discovered this API in the wild, and found it quite coherent, understandable, and therefore suitable to illustrate some of Microcks's core features.
 However, it also bears quite some potential for optimization and does not reflect a style of API design we advise for production usage.

 The example API is rooted in the domain of Customer Relationship Management and provides the following operations: